gardener-attic/component-cli/docs/reference/component-cli_oci_pull.md

-## components-cli oci tags
+## component-cli oci pull

-Lists all tags of artifact reference
+Pulls a oci artifact from a registry

 ### Synopsis

-tags lists all tags for a specific artifact reference that is known by the registry.
+Pull downloads the specified oci artifact from a registry.
+If no output directory is specified, the blob is written to stdout.

+If a blob digest is given, the artifact will download the specific blob.
+If no blob is given the whole artifact is downloaded and written to a directory.
+If no output directory is specified, the artifact manifest is written to stdout.

 ```
-components-cli oci tags ARTIFACT_REFERENCE [flags]
+component-cli oci pull ARTIFACT_REFERENCE [config | blob digest] [flags]
 ```

 ### Options